Girl comforting her dog and cat.

-Thunderstorms and severe weather are common triggers of pet anxiety.
-But by taking proactive steps in pet preparedness, and by learning how to calm your dog or cat during a thunderstorm, you can help soothe their storm anxiety.
+Thunderstorms and severe weather can be a common trigger of pet stress.
+Consider taking proactive steps to help calm your dog or cat during a thunderstorm.

 An approaching storm can turn even the most confident cats and dogs into a bundle of nerves.
 And since storms can appear suddenly and without warning, proper pet preparedness is of utmost importance — especially since thunderstorm season is a busy time of year for lost pets.